JasonYao3/JasonYao3/README.md

 [Linkedin](https://www.linkedin.com/in/jasonyao-jy)

-Thanks to Jaemin for showing me this cool Github hidden feature (https://github.com/importdata/importdata/blob/master/README.md).
+Thanks to [Jaemin](https://github.com/importdata/importdata/blob/master/README.md) for showing me this cool Github hidden feature.

 <!--
 **JasonYao3/JasonYao3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.